Cystic Fibrosis (CF)

 Abnormal, Two CF mutations were detected - Immediate referral to an accredited CF Center for consultation and sweat testing is necessary.
 Two mutations in the screening panel were identified.
 The Immunoreactive Trypsinogen (IRT) is elevated.
 The final newborn screening report will be phoned and faxed to the physician/health care provider and appropriate follow up center.

 No Result - All specimens collected before 24 hours of age are invalid and are given a "No Result".
 A repeat newborn screen is requested.

-All final newborn screening reports are mailed to the submitter and physician of record.
+All final newborn screening reports are mailed to the physician of record.

 1 to 5 working days.

 $95 charge - for full panel of screening disorders

 The newborn screening test for CF is meant to identify infants at risk for CF and in need of diagnostic sweat testing.
 A “normal” screen does not rule out the possibility of the disease.
 The health care provider should remain vigilant to detect CF among children with clinical symptoms.